 Managing Stress & Anxiety in the Workplace

-As a psychologist, Oliver Mills-Edward sees how stress and anxiety can shape not only individual wellbeing but also the culture and productivity of entire organisations.
 While our performance is generally at its peak with moderate to high levels of stress, chronic stress and unmanaged anxiety often lead to burnout, disengagement, and absenteeism.
-A key piece in this picture is the role of negative self-talk, and how shifting these internal thought patterns can make a meaningful difference both personally and professionally.
+One of the most overlooked parts of stress management for employees is the role of negative self-talk, and how shifting these internal thought patterns can make a meaningful difference both personally and professionally.

 Anxiety & Negative Self-Talk